 The goal of this research is to track intra-abdominal pressures (IAP) using a wireless remote abdominal pressure sensor that fits in the vagina of women performing various activities of daily living.We have previously tracked IAP in 60 women undergoing 41 activities such as running, stepping, lifting and jumping.During those trials a wireless intra-abdominal pressure sensor was monitored using a remote base station linked to a laptop computer.The data recorded by the base station was read and stored on the laptop for analysis.
 Since the conclusion of the previous study, development work progressed on the development of a remote base station.This remote base station performs all the tasks as the previous base station except that it stores pressure data in an on-board memory card.
 The PEP substudy (already approved) utilizes this newly formed base station to complete extended activity tasks outside a controlled laboratory environment.

-The ‘Pilates Sub-Study’ will monitor intra-abdominal pressure of 20 women (over age 40) undergoing Pilates exercises in a class format not exceeding 5 participants at a time.
+The ‘Pilates Sub-Study’ will monitor intra-abdominal pressure of 20 women (age 18 to 60) undergoing Pilates exercises in a class format not exceeding 5 participants at a time.
 The woman will insert the sensor into the vagina.
 A portable base station will be clipped to their pants to allow for free movement and wireless reliability.
 The participants will be guided through a 30 minute Pilates mat routine designed to incorporate smooth transition of the participants between poses and to closely simulate a typical Pilates mat class.
 After the exercise routine has been concluded the same participants will then be lead through 30 minutes Pilates reformer routine.
 We would like to video record the participants undergoing the procedure in order to better match intra-abdominal pressure data with movement.
 We will collect no PHI other than the person’s name on the consent document.